sedwardstx/rbnvdemo/RBNV_Meetings/Robot_Builders_Night_Virtual_for_April_29th_2025-Summary.md

 # Robot Builders Night Virtual for April 29th, 2025

-## Introduction
-The April 29th session of Robot Builders Night Virtual brought together enthusiasts to discuss and demonstrate advancements in robotics through various presentations.
-Key topics included robot sensors, the utilization of Arduino for robot navigation, and innovative applications of robotics technology in real-world scenarios.

-## Main Discussion Points

 ### Presentation by Karim Virani
 - **Unilidar 2 Demonstration**: Karim showcased the UniLidar 2 and its 3D scanning capabilities, including how it can be utilized for obstacle detection.
 Discussions involved its mechanics, configuration applications, and potential uses on larger robotic platforms.